Flashes and Floaters

 What are floaters?

 Floaters are small specks, lines or clouds moving in your field of vision.
 They are particularly noticeable when looking at a plain background, like a blank wall or blue sky.
 Floaters come in many different sizes and numbers, and they appear to move when the eye looks in different directions.
 Floaters are actually tiny clumps of gel or cells inside the vitreous, the clear jelly-like fluid that fills the inside of your eye.
 Although the floaters appear to be in front of the eye, they are actually floating in the vitreous inside the eye.
 What you see are the shadows they cast on the retina, the nerve layer at the back of the eye that senses light and allows you to see.
-Floaters can have different shapes: little dots, circles, lines, clouds or cobwebs.
+In most cases floaters are no cause for alarm and no treatment is necessary, however a sudden increase in new floaters may indicate a problem and an eye examination is recommended if this occurs.

 What causes floaters?